suma956/WeatherApp/README.md

 Users can search for the weather of a specific location.
 Users can view the current temperature, humidity, wind speed,feels_like,pressure and weather condition of the searched location.
 The application also displays a corresponding weather icon depending on the current weather condition.

 # Technologies
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
 OpenWeatherMap API

 # Getting Started
 To use this application, simply clone or download this repository and open the WeatherApp.html file in your browser.